Tonio di Paolo: Life and career

 In 1980 di Paolo was the tenor soloist in the Faure Requiem at Carnegie Hall with the New York Choral Society under conductor Robert De Cormier.
 In 1981 he was the tenor soloist in Gian Carlo Menotti's Missa 'O Pulchritudo with the Westminster Cathedral Choir, the Charleston Symphony Orchestra, and conductor Joseph Flummerfelt at the Spoleto Festival USA.
 In 1982 he portrayed Beppe in Pagliacci at the Houston Grand Opera and made his debut at the Lyric Opera of Chicago as Aldred in Die Fledermaus.
-In 1983 he appeared at the Connecticut Opera as the Duke of Mantua in Rigoletto, and sang Nemerino in L'elisir d'amore at the Washington National Opera.
+In 1983 he appeared at the Connecticut Opera as the Duke of Mantua in Rigoletto, and sang as Nemorino in L'elisir d'amore at the Washington National Opera.